joshvdb/GraphExplore/README.md

-# Graph Xplore
+# Graph Explore

 ## Introduction

-Graph Xplore is an analytics engine that allows businesses to find potential customers using data from only a small number of accounts from similar businesses.
+Graph Explore is an analytics engine that allows businesses to find potential customers using data from only a small number of accounts from similar businesses.
 It is written in Python (using the Flask framework), and can be deployed to a Cloud server.

 ## Instructions